-If interrupts are globally enabled-that is, by calling Hwi_enable()-a hardware interrupt can be preempted by any interrupt that has been enabled.
+If interrupts are globally enabled-that is, by calling Hwi\enable()-an ISR can be preempted by any interrupt that has been enabled.

 Hwis must not use the Chip Support Library (CSL) for the target.
 Instead, see Chapter 6 for a description of Hardware Abstraction Layer APIs.